 Read all application instructions prior to beginning an application.

-- Undergraduate and dental school grade-point averages, and class rank in dental school (if applicable).
+- Undergraduate and dental school grade point averages, and class rank in dental school.

 - Three letters of recommendation reflecting the applicant’s clinical and academic abilities.